joeberkovitz/qgis-nautical/index.md

 markers look, are colored, labeled, etc. These are quite involved and beyond the scope of this guide but they are easy to experiment with.

+### Compass Routes plugin

+A very useful planning tool is the Compass Routes plugin, which will let you plot your own routes automatically labelled with distance and magnetic bearing.
+It will also let you create your own magnetic north lines for any area.
+The variation for the current date is automatically calculated, so you don't need to consult any tables or other maps.

+To install this plugin, do the following:
+- open up the Plugin Manager by using the **Plugins > Manage and Install Plugins...** menu command
+- go to the **Settings** tab and check the box labeled *Show also experimental plugins* (otherwise you won't see the plugin, which is currently considered experimental.)
+- go to the **Not Installed** tab and enter "Compass Routes" in the search text box
+- select *Compass Routes* and install it

+Documentation for the plugin can be found [here](https://joeberkovitz.github.io/qgis-compass-routes).

 ### Adding route segments with compass bearings

-To add route segments to your maps which are automatically labeled with the distance and magnetic bearing, you can use one of the two *Routes* layers in the project.
-Pick the appropriate magnetic variation for your area.

-In the main map window, select this layer in the **Layers** panel by clicking it, and use the menu command **Layer > Toggle Editing** to let you edit the layer.
-Then use **Edit > Add Line Feature** (short cut Ctrl-. or Command-.) to change the mouse to a tool that adds route segments.
+Use the Compass Routes plugin to add a new compass routes layer (see the documentation available via the link above.)
+Now use **Edit > Add Line Feature** (short cut Ctrl-. or Command-.) to change the mouse to a tool that adds route segments.

 To add each individual segment, you will need to carry out this sequence:
 - left-click on the starting point,